jakeclarey/STM32F446_VSCode/README.md

 hardware.
 If you would like to know more about testing DFU on a NUCLEO board, I have done it before and would be happy to explain the steps.

-# Steps to set up the programming environment for the Spherometer on a MacOs machine.
+# Steps to set up the programming environment for the NUCLEO-F446RE on a MacOs machine.